UtkarshMe/me.github.io/content/_index.md

 > Long nights and a laptop.
 And a cup of coffee.
 And WiFi.
 And music.

-This blog is about the adventures of a boy who _slayed the dragon and brought peace to the land and ocean, far and wide_.
+This blog is about the adventures of a boy who slayed the dragon and brought peace to the land and ocean, far and wide.

 Nah, just kidding.
 It's an ordinary blog about the activities of an ordinary guy.
 By an ordinary guy.
 Nothing special.